lauraGgit/OpenCourt/README.md

 `"-e", "--emailsend"`: Because the scraper is timely and memory intensive and can be run remotely.
 This option allows you to send emails to mark progress".
 Default is true.

-`"-m", "--gml"`: Options to encode the graph as gml.
-0 = encode just json 1 = encode just gml 2= encode both", default="0")
+`"-f", "--format"`: File format Output options for the grapher class.
+0 = .json only 1 = .gml only 2= output .json and .gml.
+The program defaults to only JSON.